lowRISC/lowrisc-site/content/docs/index.md

 means to control the system, load programs and trace the software execution.
 The [tutorial]({{< ref "docs/debug-v0.3/index.md" >}}) outlines the debug system and the future directions we are planning.
-It demonstrates the debugging with the RTL simulation and on the Nexys4 DDR FPGA board.
+It demonstrates debugging with the RTL simulation and on the Nexys4 DDR FPGA board.

 * [Untethered lowRISC]({{< ref "docs/untether-v0.2/index.md" >}})